Students should make sure they have reliable access to all the textbooks required for their courses.

 Borrowing textbooks in the Library

-Thanks to funds from the Chancellor's Textbook Initiative, the Library is able to buy some textbooks.
+Thanks to funds from the Chancellor's Textbook Initiative, the Library is able to buy some textbooks to keep on Reserve.
 These books tend to be the most expensive titles and largely for the 100 and 200 level courses, but it is always worth checking for the book you require.
 To see if your textbook is available for use in the Library, try searching the author or title in the CUNY+ catalog.

 - Not all textbooks are available through the Chancellor's Textbook Initiative.

 - Textbooks on reserve do not circulate, but are kept at the Reserve Desk on the first floor of the Library.

 - If available, a textbook may be used for three hours at a time within the Library.